k-schu/ace-steering-lock/README.md

-# Simple SimHub plugin for setting wheel rotation based on ACC car
+# Simple SimHub plugin for setting wheel rotation based on ACE car

-ACC doesn't have a soft lock option.
+ACE doesn't have a soft lock option.
 This plugin allows to use hard lock option with 1:1 steering ratio.
 The same way Content Manager does that.